XORMANCER/x64dbg-theme-for-windbg/README.md

 ### Install

 - Import the registry key, it will replace any other workspace settings called **Default**.
-- Lucida Console is the default font, to match x64dbg.
 - **Note**: the symbols directory defaults to `C:\symbols`.

 ### Preview